 Worldwide, people are marrying, having children, and becoming financially independent at a later age than previous generations.
 In the last decade a critical new developmental period between adolescence and adulthood, "emerging adulthood," has gained recognition as an age of identity exploration, instability, self-focus, and infinite possibilities.
 Students critically analyze this theory and explore factors that contribute to diverging developmental pathways.
 Reviews the typical life of the American twentysomething and uncovers the truth behind the stereotypes.

 CAMS-UA 147 Offered in the fall, spring, and summer.
-Brown, Ferrari, Furer, Pochtar, Tahilani.
+Brown, Furer.
 4 points.

 What can the latest observations and scientific discoveries tell us about this supreme emotion?
 We examine the concepts of love and intimacy through several lenses, including those of neurobiology, evolutionary psychology, culture, and art.
 Focuses on love over the life cycle and its relationship to behavior and psychological well-being.

 Before Me up to Age Three: A Mental Health Perspective on Parent and Early Childhood Development

 CAMS-UA 148 Offered in the fall and spring.
 Wagner, Weis.
 4 points.